SUNY Potsdam Summer Basketball Camp

 Cohen is nearing the completion of her master's in sport management with a specialization in intercollegiate athletic administration from California University of Pennsylvania.

-Day Campers Check-in: Sunday between 5PM-6PM in Maxcy Hall
+Day Campers Check-in: Sunday between 5PM-6PM at Maxcy Hall

 Camp Begins: Sunday at 6PM.
 Dinner is not provided.